 Nomenclature of products, cooking/processing method, packaging method, and packaging materials are extremely important in understanding storage conditions and shelf lives of these products.
-Many of the following definitions are based on USDA regulations.
+Many of the following definitions are based on U.S. Department of Agriculture (USDA) regulations.

 Breaded, pre-cooked (or fully cooked), and fried: This product has been fully cooked either before or after the breading has been fried.